 Garden members usually have their own plot to tend and share the work of maintaining the communal areas, creating energy rich compost and will also come together for social catch ups.
 Together, garden members will plan working bees and will work closely with Communify staff on identifying projects and priorities.

-Kelvin Grove Community Garden
+Chapel Hill Community Garden

 Established in 2020, this community garden is located at Green Hill Reservoir (Russell Tce Chapel Hill) on the site of the home of the former Reservoir caretaker’s house.

 The Brook Community Garden